allexis096/ignite-lab/README.md

 # ignite-lab
-This repository contains the data of ignite lab 01 using Next.js, Kafka, Nest.js, Graphql, Docker etc.
+This repository contains the data of ignite lab 01 using Next.js, Kafka, Nest.js, GraphQL, Docker etc.

 - NestJS
 - GraphQL